WA6YDQ/Relay-Server/README.md

 cc -o relayClient relayClient.c -lwiringPi

-Start the client (after making sure both computers on connected to a network.
+Start the client after the server.
+(Make sure both computers are connected to a network.)
 The server can be left running, and the client turn on/off as need be.